Sijder/xanzas_lotd/README.md

 ## FAQ

 ### Ultrawide Options
 If you have an ultrawide monitor (21:9), the aspect ratios will be off.
 You will want to download the following mods from [here](https://www.nexusmods.com/skyrimspecialedition/mods/1778).
+Place them below More Informative Console on the left pane.
 - Whichever main file applies to your monitor resolution
 - The following optional files
   - Better Dialogue Control Widescreen Fix